 - Policy Implications

 Family provides the essential safety net for children, and public policy can help support and reinforce that safety net for the good of the family, and for society at large.
-In California, about two-thirds of households with children are headed by married couples, while 24% live in households headed by a single parent (1).
+In California, about two-thirds of households with children are headed by married couples, while 23% of children live in households headed by a single parent (1).
 Children can thrive in any type of family structure.
 However, research shows that single-parent households tend to be less financially secure or stable than those with married parents (2, 3).

 A small percentage of children are raised by other caregivers, such as grandparents, who often need information, financial and emotional support, and authority to nurture, feed, house, and educate the children in their care (4).
 Some children are raised in households headed by same-sex couples; while research shows that these children do as well as children of heterosexual couples, they can face discrimination (5, 6).